 - Accelerate broadband deployment and modernization in multifamily communities across the country, protect the current facilities-based partnership model that encourages digital infrastructure expansion, and enable consumer access, affordability, and connectivity.

 - Ensure the continued ability by Fannie Mae, Freddie Mac and the Federal Housing Administration to provide adequate capital financing to the apartment industry.

-Preserve necessary resident screening tools and ensure that consumer reporting reforms do not unnecessarily hinder business operations for apartment providers.
+- Preserve necessary resident screening tools and ensure that consumer reporting reforms do not make screening impracticable or hinder apartment providers from properly managing risk.

 Significant Policy Issues